 - Calculate the maximum mortgage.

-The 203k Rehab Loan comes with extra fees and reserve requirements.
+The 203k rehab loan comes with extra fees and reserve requirements.
+Contingency reserves are additional funds set aside to cover unforeseen project costs.
 They can total 10% - 25% of the cost of your rehab project.
-Fortunately, you can add the fees and reserves to the loan along with the repair costs.

 A. Repair and Improvement Costs and Fees fall into seven categories:

-- The Costs of Construction, Repairs, and Rehabilitation come from the contractor’s estimate or bid.
-If you don’t have a proposal from a contractor, then use your best guess at how much a contractor will charge you for material and labor.
+- The Costs of Construction, Repairs, and Rehabilitation come from the contractor's estimate.
+If you don't have a proposal from a contractor, then use your best guess at how much a contractor will charge you for material and labor.

-- You pay an Architectural or Engineering Professional Fees only if you choose to use an architect or engineer to help with your plan.
+- You'll pay Architectural or Engineering Professional Fees only if you choose to use an architect or engineer to help with your plan.

 - Draw Inspection Fees pay the 203k consultant for periodic site inspections.
-His site inspections ensure that the contractor does quality work and stays on schedule.
-Depending on the size of your project you could have five draw inspections at most.
+Site inspections ensure that the contractor does quality work and stays on schedule.
+Depending on the size of the project, you could have five draw inspections at most.
 Each is $150.
 Typically, you only need 1 or 2.

-- Title Update Fees protect you and lender from subcontractor mechanic liens.
-We order a title update after each draw inspection.
-They're $125 each.
+- Title Update Fees protect you and the lender from subcontractor mechanic liens.
+We order a title update after each draw inspection at $125 each.

 - Enter the Permit Fees unless the contractor includes them in the estimate.
-If Permit fees are part of the bid, then they’re covered in A1.
-Make sure you ind out early who gets the building permits because you can’t start work without them.
+Find out who gets the building permits early because you can't start work without them.

 - Get a Feasibility Study if you have no idea what repairs to make.
 The 203k consultant charges an extra $100.
 Otherwise, you don't need one.

-B. Financing Contingency Reserves are usually 10%, but they can be up to 20% of the costs of construction - A1.
+B. Financing Contingency Reserves are usually 10%, but they can be up to 20% of construction costs - A1.
 The reserves pay for unexpected items and cost overruns.
-After you finish the project, we refund you the unused reserve account balance.
+After you finish the project, we will refund you the unused reserve account balance.

-D. The Financeable Origination Fee is $350 or 1.5% of the loan amount, whichever is more.
-It’s our fee for setting up and managing the escrow account.
+D. Financeable Origination Fee is for setting up and managing the escrow account.
+It will cost $350 or 1.5% of the loan amount, whichever is more.

 E. Add Step 1's Total Rehabilitation Cost to your FHA 203k Loan amount.